 Content 1.0, James Carl, co-published by Art Metropole and Mercer Union, 2002.
 78 pages, most illustrated.
 Includes a CD-ROM of fonts.
 Perfect-bound.
 ISBN 0-920956-68-8. $54.00

 The drawings in this book were created in Adobe Illustrator and Aldus Freehand on Macintosh computers between 1997 and 2002.
-The drawings are available as a font on the CD which accompanies this book.
+The drawings are available as a font on the CD accompanying this book.
 The CD is compatible with Mac and PC formats.
-Simply follow the installation directions on the disc and the drawings will be available in the font menu of most applications. - James Carl 2002
+Simply follow the installation directions on the disc and the drawings will be available in the font menu of most applications.

 Mapping the Body, Jessie Lacayo, 2001.
 12 pages, 16 illustrations.
 Monograph. $2.00